Derhks/Animot/README.md

 If you do not see the PostgreSQL version, you must install it.

-Run the setup_postgres.sql script to create the database, user and password to be used in the project
+Run the setup_postgres.sql script to create the database, username and password to be used in the project.
+Open the file and modify username and password, these values must match the environment variables POSTGRES_USER and POSTGRES_PASSWORD

 ```bash
   cat setup_postgres.sql | sudo -u postgres psql